elainemckinley/electron-gitlab-ci-monitor/README.md

 ## Startup Instructions

-1. Copy `public/config-example.json` to `public/config.json` and fill in your api info and project configuration
+1. Copy `config-example.json` to `config.json` and fill in your api info and project configuration
 1. `yarn install` from the root
 1. `yarn run start`
 1. In a new terminal window/tab, `yarn run electron`
-1. When the application comes up, put `http://localhost:3000/config.json` into the config location text box
+1. When the application comes up, put `./config.json` into the config location text box

 ## MVP TODOs:

-- [ ] Build the project more sensibly, should only need one task to run development.
-Probably requires ejecting CRA.
+- [X] Build the project more sensibly, probably requires ejecting CRA.

 - [X] Read projects/api/refresh rate configuration from a URL

-- [ ] Read projects/api/refresh rate configuration from a file
+- [X] Read projects/api/refresh rate configuration from a file

-- [ ] Persist config location between app loads
+- [ ] Persist config location between app loads (electron-config)

 - [ ] URL encode projects' path instead of using project id